Recommended for you:

-Your kitty's paws are as important to her as your hands and feet are to you.
+Your kitty's paws are as important to them as your hands and feet are to you.
 As a cat parent, it's important to help your cat maintain healthy paws.
 This quick guide to cat paw care will help you keep all of the cat paw pads in your fur family healthy and clean.

 Why Care for Cat Paw Pads?